cookieisaac/leetcode/CodeSummary.md

     * e.g.: Three-way quicksort needs only $O(N)$ compares if there's a constant number of distinct keys
   * The representation of the keys
     * e.g.: Radix sort requires no key compares - it accesses the data via character/digit compares

+* **Stability**: preserves the relative order of items with equal keys.
+  * e.g.: Sort by name first, then sort by time next:
+    *  a stable sort will preserve the order of name as well,
+    * while an unstable one will mess up the order of name.
+  * **Selection sort** is NOT stable: long distance exhange can move one equal item past equal item
+  * **Insertion sort** is stable: equal items never move past each other
+    * **Shell sort** is NOT stable: long distance exchange
+  * **Merge sort** is stable: always takes from left subarray if equal keys.
+(Stability depends on the correct implementation of merge operation)
+  * **Quick sort** is NOT stable: long distance exchange during in-place partition.
+Use an extra array can makes partitioning easier and stable, but is not worth the cost.

 #### Practice Question